 Used by El Chavo when something slips out of his mouth that shouldn’t have.

 2. Chusma, chusma, prr

-Phrase used by Quico generally to Don Ramon.
-It is also accompanied with a push to Don Ramon at the end.
+Phrase used by Quico to Don Ramon.
+It is also accompanied by a push to Don Ramon at the end.

 3. Es que no me tienen paciencia

 Used by El Chavo and means “You’re just not patient enough with me”

 4. Fue sin querer queriendo

 Used by El Chavo and means “I did it on purpose, but I didn’t mean to”